 Mandell says that as the integration of AI technologies continues to deepen in the modern workplace, organisations in Asia Pacific need to have the right mix of talent, AI-driven technology and IT governance.

-"From wired and wireless access and SD-WAN, to campus and data centres and multicloud environments.
+"From wired and wireless access and SD-WAN, to campus and data centers and multicloud environments.

 "Juniper's AI-Driven Enterprise portfolio brings unprecedented simplicity, reliability, and security to enterprise networks.
 Automated network monitoring, management and troubleshooting from client-to-cloud provides better insight so that operators can focus on higher level tasks and end users can focus on consuming value – without the need to hire outside people with AI expertise. "